One of Hillary Clinton’s top aides was granted some form of immunity during the FBI’s investigation of Clinton’s private emails.

 What?
 During the course of the Benghazi investigation, New York Times reporter Michael Schmidt learned Clinton had used a personal email account while secretary of state.
 It turned out she had also been using a private server, located at a house in New York.
 The result was that Clinton and her staff decided which emails to turn over to the State Department as public records and which to withhold; they say they then destroyed the ones they had designated as personal.

 Who?
 Hillary Clinton; Bill Clinton; top aides including Huma Abedin

 How serious is it?
-Serious, but slightly less serious.
+Very serious.
 A May report from the State Department inspector general is harshly critical of Clinton’s email approach, but Loretta Lynch announced on July 6 that the Justice Department would not pursue criminal charges, removing the threat of an indictment that could be fatal to her campaign.
 But the scandal will remain a millstone around her neck forever.
 Comey’s damning comments about her conduct—“Although we did not find clear evidence that Secretary Clinton or her colleagues intended to violate laws governing the handling of classified information, there is evidence that they were extremely careless in their handling of very sensitive, highly classified information”—will reverberate throughout the campaign.
 Also unresolved is the question of whether Clinton’s server was hacked.
-Comey said the FBI did not find any proof, but he also said that “we would be unlikely to see such direct evidence.”
-Meanwhile, a recently released deposition shows Abedin expressing her frustration with the unwieldy setup, which she called “not a good system.”
+You can read the FBI report here.

 What?
 Setting aside the question of the Clintons’ private email server, what’s actually in the emails that Clinton did turn over to State?
 While some of the emails related to Benghazi have been released, there are plenty of others covered by public-records laws that are still in the process of being vetted for release.